Afshana123/tdd_task/README.md

     def test_area_of_triangle(self):
         self.assertEqual(self.calc.area_of_triangle(10, 2), 10)
 ```
-The command `python -m unittest` was run to run the test
+The command `python -m unittest` was run to run the test.

-Another file was created with a class created with the functional code written as according to the requirements of the task.
+Another file was created with a class, and the functional code was written as according to the requirements of the task.

 ````python
 class CalcTask: